Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Introduction

 Interestingly, the theory of mechanism design allows us to abstract away from payments and view truthful mechanisms simply as lotteries.
 Well-known characterizations for single-parameter mechanism design with money from the literature, as well as new characterizations that we prove here for lotteries that guarantee truthfulness from the expert's side, are the main tools we use in order to constrain the design space of truthful mechanisms in our setting.

-Additional informational restrictions can further divide truthful mechanisms into the following classes: (i) \emph{ordinal} mechanisms, which ignore the exact bids and the expert's preference values and instead take into account only their relative order, (ii) \emph{bid-independent} mechanisms, which ignore the bids and base their decision solely on the expert's cardinal preferences, (iii) \emph{expert-independent} mechanisms, which ignore the expert's preferences and base their decision solely on the bids, and (iv) general truthful mechanisms, which may take {\em both} the bids and the expert's preference values into account.
+Additional informational restrictions can further divide truthful mechanisms into the following classes: \begin{itemize} \item \emph{ordinal} mechanisms, which ignore the exact bids and the expert's preference values and instead take into account only their relative order, \item \emph{bid-independent} mechanisms, which ignore the bids and base their decision solely on the expert's cardinal preferences, \item \emph{expert-independent} mechanisms, which ignore the expert's preferences and base their decision solely on the bids, and \item general truthful mechanisms, which may take {\em both} the bids and the expert's preference values into account. \end{itemize}

 We measure the quality of truthful mechanisms in terms of the {\em social welfare}, i.e., the aggregate value of the bidders and the expert for the outcome.
 Unfortunately, our setting does not allow for a truthful implementation of the social welfare-maximizing outcome.
 So, we resort to near-optimal truthful mechanisms and use the notion of the {\em approximation ratio} to measure their quality.
 Even though the setting that we study seems simple, it turns out that identifying the best possible truthful mechanism for the several classes mentioned above is a challenging task, and the mechanisms themselves, as well as their analyses, are often quite involved.